Odes of Solomon: Baptism

 The book also apparently makes allusions to baptism but not to the Eucharist.
 Possible baptismal themes include renewal (Ode 36:5), new creation (Ode 15:8, 21:3), the sealing of the Holy Spirit (Ode 4:7), entry into paradise (Ode 11:16), the Trinitarian formula (Ode 23:22), and circumcision (Ode 11).
 The presence of these themes has led some scholars to argue that the Odes are a collection of baptismal hymns.
 The writer seems to have been influenced by Jewish apocalyptic thought and mysticism.

 Other

 The Odist perhaps has an understanding of "priesthood of all believers", seeing himself as an individual priest offering spiritual sacrifices.
-And the book contains an explicit affirmation of the immortality of the soul.

 The Odes says that Mary had no pain during childbirth and the midwife was absent, which suggests the doctrine of virginitas in partu meaning that Mary was still a virgin after childbirth.
 The statement could also be an allusion to the Exodus story, where Jewish women had very quick childbirth, which is why the Egyptian midwives could not come fast enough.

-Relation to the Psalms of Solomon

-Technically the Odes are anonymous, but in many ancient manuscripts, the Odes of Solomon are found together with the similar Psalms of Solomon, and Odes began to be ascribed to the same author.